adhvika07/web-scraper/README.md

 -**Pandas**: For data manipulation and analysis.
 -**Matplotlib & Seaborn**: Used for data visualization.
 -**WordCloud**: To generate the word cloud.
--**VADER Sentiment Analysis**: For analyzing the sentiment of reviews.

 ### 💡 How to Customize
 -**Add More Visualizations**: You can easily extend this project by adding more visualizations or changing the existing ones.